pekelund-dev/codex-test/README.md

 Both documents describe prerequisites, metadata expectations, status updates, verification steps, and comprehensive troubleshooting guides for the Gemini-powered pipeline.

+#### Test environments

+To stand up a fully isolated test copy of pklnd in the same Google Cloud project, use the helpers in [docs/test-environment.md](docs/test-environment.md).
+They provision dedicated buckets, Artifact Registry repositories, and service accounts with a configurable suffix so you can deploy a parallel environment without disturbing production resources.

 #### Local smoke testing

 You can exercise the Cloud Run service locally without waiting for a new deployment by running it with Spring Boot: